freva-org/freva-nextgen/docs/source/databrowser/python-lib.rst

 - :py:meth:`freva_client.databrowser.count_values`: You can count the
   occurrences of search results with this method.

-- :py:meth:`freva_client.databrowser.userdata`: This calss method lets you *add* or *delete* your own metadata.
+- :py:meth:`freva_client.databrowser.userdata`: This class method lets you *add* or *delete* your own metadata.

 Library Reference